 #Note*

-Use the following paragraph if your organisation want the person to work his/her notice period.
+Use the following paragraph if your organisation want the person to work their notice period.

 *Please delete note before finalising this document.

 Based on your length of service, your notice period is [insert number of weeks] weeks.
 Therefore your employment will end on [insert future date to cover all of the weeks you need to give notice].